Azure/azure-workload-identity/docs/book/src/quick-start.md

     kubernetes.io/os: linux
 EOF
 ```
+Note: Newer version of the sample image will only need KEYVAULT_URL variable.

 > Feel free to swap the msal-go example image above with a list of [language-specific examples](./topics/language-specific-examples/msal.md) we provide.